saintsal/powerplays-blog/src/pages/standard-microgrid/index.md

 So far this looks like, well, a fairly standard solar microgrid.
 But SMG thinks more like a product company than a utility or an NGO.
 They're looking to set a new standard.

 SMG provides *high-amperage* power to areas that either have no power, or low-wattage solar systems that only provide LED lighting or phone charging.
+The story usually goes: *With an LED light, this family can use evening hours.
+The children can do their homework now.* but the reality is that people use kerosene lanterns affordable already.
+High-amperage power enables new uses that create economic power: fridges, power tools, sewing machines.

-Usually, high-amperage power is an expensive undertaking and not cost-effective for these communities.
-SMG has shown it's possible beccause they rethought a few core assumptions:
+Usually, high-amperage power is too expensive an undertaking and not cost-effective for these communities.
+SMG has shown it's possible because they rethought a few core assumptions:

 > Rather than paying a utility company for electricity by the kilowatt unit, a local Microgrid manger is provided simple tools to manage the grid and distribute subscription credit to connected community members. - [raeng.org.uk](https://www.raeng.org.uk/grants-and-prizes/international-research-and-collaborations/africa-prize/current-and-recent-awardees/2016)